V1OL3NT0/youtube-tv-live/README.md

 ## Legal
 This project does not download, redistribute, or rehost YouTube content.
 All playback is done using the official YouTube player.

+🎯 PROJECT GOAL
+Anyone can edit it.

+The goal of this project is to be simple, transparent, and accessible to everyone.

+👉 “I want to change the channels”

+How to do it:

+Open the config.py file

+Paste the new YouTube @channels

+Save the file

+Done ✅

+🚫 No advanced knowledge required
+🚫 No complex panels
+🚫 No databases
+🚫 No login system

+🛠️ SIMPLE & TRANSPARENT CONFIGURATION

+Videos are streamed directly from YouTube

+Supports long videos and live streams

+Changing the channel list completely updates the programming